nikolaus-lemberski/servicemesh-demo/README.md

-# Open Tour 2022 - Service Mesh
+# Service Mesh for developers

 In this workshop we'll have a look at how a Service Mesh can help us to enhance the Security, Observability and Resiliency of our microservices.
 And all that without the need to add any libraries (say Hello and Goodbye to Spring Cloud) or to write infrastructure-related code.